buzzcauldron/historical-ocr/docs/USER_GUIDE.md

 A few seconds per page for print OCR on a modern laptop.
 Large PDFs and manuscript runs can take much longer.

 **Will the text be perfect?**
 No OCR is perfect, especially on damaged scans or unusual type.
-For old printed English after about 1700, the tool can **normalize** spelling (optional, on by default) so the text is easier to compare with modern sources.
+For printed English after about 1700, the tool can **normalize** spelling (optional, on by default) so the text is easier to compare with modern sources.

 **My PDF already has selectable text — why OCR?**
 The tool tries embedded text first when that option is on.
 OCR is a fallback for scanned pages where the text layer is missing or poor.